AndrewJBateman/freeCodeCamp/README.md

 ### String methods used

 **eval()** function evaluates JavaScript code represented as a string.
 Used in js calculator project.

+**indexOf()** method returns the index within the calling String object of the first occurrence of the specified value, starting the search at fromIndex.
+Returns -1 if the value is not found.

 **String.charCodeAt()** method returns an integer between 0 and 65535 representing the UTF-16 code unit at the given index,